expo/expo/packages/expo-ota/README.md

 ## iOS

-Make sur efollowing code is presen in your `AppDelegate.m`
+Make sure following code is present in your `AppDelegate.m`

 ```objc